itsnotajulius/Java/JavaNote.md

-    Encapsulation:
-      Definition:                 Is used to make sure sensitive data is hidden from user with private variables and public get and set
-                                  Hide things from other classes

-    Composition:
-      `Note:`                      `Use before Inheritance`
-      Definition:                 Describes a class that references one or more objects of other classes.
-Allows you to model a has-a association between objects.
-                                  Inheritance has limits but use that here give access to all.
-(Pc has case, monitor, motherboard)
-                                  Object that has other Objects (Pc has case, monitor, motherboard)(Dog is animal)

     Inheritance:
       Def:                        A Superclass-name you know another  Subclass-name will need.
 (Eg PetCode needs Class:dog needs Class: Characteristics)
       To inherit:                 class subclass-Name extends superclass-Name                   (if it has constructer subclass must have constructer)